 The fellows’ conference is based on readings that cover topics important to the greater understanding of medical toxicology.
 This may include basic science topics, toxin-specific discussions, statistics, research design, and more.
 The focus of the readings alternates on a four-week cycle: The first week is metals; the second week is biochemistry; the third week is classic journal article review (journal club); and the fourth week is physiology.
 Textbook materials and original literature are used, and appropriate specialists may be invited.

 For the occupational toxicology conference, fellows prepare a discussion based on textbook materials and original literature that focuses on either an occupational exposure or an occupation itself.

 Fellows select articles from recent literature for discussion in an interactive forum with rotating residents and faculty.

 In this conference, medical toxicologists from the mid-Atlantic states convene to discuss cases managed by participating poison control centers during the preceding month.
 Our fellows present cases from the NYC Poison Control Center.

 Fellows provide didactic education to NYU Grossman School of Medicine emergency medicine residents through case discussions and lectures.

 The NYC Poison Control Center receives visiting residents in emergency medicine, internal medicine, pediatrics, anesthesia, and critical care from throughout the United States and Canada.
 A number of medical and pharmacy students also rotate through the NYC Poison Control Center.
 On-call fellows maintain daily office hours and assist with resident teaching and supervision during this rotation.

-Medical toxicology fellows are employed at an appropriate postgraduate year level in the emergency medicine residency.
+Medical toxicology fellows are employed at an appropriate postgraduate level commensurate with their previous residency experience.